sunghoonyang/noise-capstone/ahv_scraper/README.md

 * https://data.cityofnewyork.us/City-Government/NYC-Address-Points/g6pj-hd8k
 * https://data.cityofnewyork.us/api/views/cpcq-gbvg/rows.csv?accessType=DOWNLOAD

+Due to file size, this must be downloaded and placed in the script directory.
+File name should be Address_Point.csv.

-The default file for reading and writing is attached here (ahvs_data.csv), along with a sample of some output data.
+The default file for reading and writing is attached here (ahv_data.csv), along with a sample of some output data.

 # Productionizing
 Steps needed: